How to use the SARTrack Database system

-NOTE: Be aware: You can only connect your Local Database Server to an Internet Database Server when a special DTB Login & Password has been set up for it there!
+NOTE: Be aware: You can only connect your Local Server to an Internet Master Database Server when a special DTB Login & Password has been set up for it at the Master Server!

-First use your SARTrack client to connect to the Internet Server direct (using your personal Login) and add a special Login & Password for your Local Database Server in 'DTBUsers'!
-You cannot let your Local Server try to connect using your own personal 'Supervisor' level login!
+- First use your SARTrack client to connect to the Internet Master Server (using your personal Supervisor Login) and add a special Login & Password for your Local Database Server in 'DTBUsers' with an access level of "DatabaseServer".

 Please read the following steps for details:

 1) If you are running a Local Database Server on the same PC, you must first SHUT THIS DOWN.

 2) In the Connection Menu, right-click on Database, and select 'Setup Database Server''.

 3) Select your SARTrack Internet Master Database Server ('dtb-germany.sartrack.nl, 'dtb-nz.sartrack.nz' or your own Internet Master Server).

 4) Login to the Master server using your personal Supervisor Login and password.
 Make sure you use the correct GroupID !